Fadhil/tesla_middleware_dynamic_headers/README.md

 ## Configuration

-Add this middleware as a plug in your client.
+Add `plug Tesla.Middleware.DynamicHeaders` to the client and specify a list of headers.

-Add `plug Tesla.Middleware.DynamicHeaders` to the client and specify the list of dynamic headers.
+The plug takes a single argument, either a list of tuples or a function.

-The plug takes a single option, either a list of tuples or a function.
 The first element of the tuple is the header name.
 Other values are as follows:

-* `{application, key}`: Reads the value from `Application.get_env/2`
+* `{application, key}`: Read the value from `Application.get_env/2`
-* `{application, key, default}`: Reads the value from `Application.get_env/3`
+* `{application, key, default}`: Read the value from `Application.get_env/3`
-* Function with arity 1: Calls the function with the header name to get the value
+* Function with arity 1: Call the function with the header name to get the value
 * Any other value is passed through as is, same as `Tesla.Middleware.Headers`

-If the option is a zero-arity function, it is called to generate a list of `{header_name, value`} tuples.
+If the argument is a zero-arity function, it is called to generate a list of `{header_name, value}` tuples.

 ## Examples